menandmice/micetro_docs/guides/implementation/architecture.rst

 .. note::
   In case of conflict, the authoritative data is always the data source itself (e.g., the DNS or DHCP server).

-By default, Micetro Central uses an embedded :ref:`central-sqlite` database.
+By default, Micetro Central uses an embedded SQLite database.
 The embedded database is suitable for small to medium environments but larger environments should use a more robust database backend.
 Currently supported database platforms are MS SQL and PostgreSQL server.

-Information on how to use MS SQL or PostgreSQL as the database for Micetro Central can be found in the :ref:`central-database` section.
+Information on how to use MS SQL or PostgreSQL as the database for Micetro Central can be found in either :ref:`central-database-windows` or :ref:`central-database-linux`.

 .. note::
   Deploying Micetro through the Azure Marketplace will use Azure SQL as its database backend automatically.
-Refer to :ref:`installation-azure` for details.
+Refer to :ref:`install-azure` for details.

 ----

+.. _micetro-agents:

 Micetro Agents
 ^^^^^^^^^^^^^^